mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

 Next, create a permissions policy file that defines what actions the role can perform.

 Note: For this tutorial, replace "123456789012" with your AWS account number.
+Replace "us-east-1" with the AWS Region name that you plan to use.

 ```bash
 cat > qbusiness-permissions-policy.json << EOF